-Victims of domestic violence seeking remedies through the criminal justice system may use one or both of two available legal options:
+Victims of domestic violence can seek legal remedies through the criminal justice system, through a civil action or both.

 - The parties to a PFA are the petitioner (one who files the PFA) and the respondent (who is named as the abuser in the PFA).